 Helping Your Autistic Child Develop: A Personal Journey

 Helping an autistic child develop can present unique challenges.
-An autistic child may face difficulties with self-confidence and feel hesitant about learning and growing due to differences in socio-emotional skills.
-However, with the right approach, they can develop self-control, make choices, and build confidence, leading to significant growth and learning.
-Here, I'll share my journey with my son, diagnosed with autism at the age of five, and how I navigated these challenges to create a positive developmental path.
+An autistic child may experience moments of self-doubt or hesitation around learning and growth, often related to differences in socio-emotional development.
+With supportive approaches that meet a child where they are, many children can build self-control, make choices, and grow in confidence over time.
+Here, I’ll share my journey with my son, who was diagnosed with autism at the age of five, and how I navigated these challenges to support his development in ways that felt right for our family.

 THE DIAGNOSIS

-By the age of five, my son had been expelled from three preschools due to aggressive behavior stemming from anxiety.
-I finally decided to consult a psychologist, who diagnosed him with autism.
-To my surprise, the psychologist informed me that if my son's behavior didn't improve within six months, he would need to start medication.
-Determined to avoid medicating my young child, I embarked on a journey to find alternative solutions that worked for my son.
+By the age of five, my son had been expelled from three preschools due to aggressive behavior rooted in anxiety.
+I eventually consulted a psychologist, who diagnosed him with autism.
+The psychologist explained that if my son’s behavior didn’t improve within six months, medication might be recommended.
+Wanting to explore additional supports for my young child, I began searching for alternative approaches that felt aligned with his needs.

 STRATEGIES THAT WORKED